-- Become a Better Facilitator for Group Discussions (60-90 minutes); currently, webinar version only, contact us if you are thinking in-person
+Become a Better Facilitator for Leadership (60-90 minutes); currently, webinar version only, contact us if you are thinking in-person

 Do you and others find yourself facilitating a lot of meetings in which people express frustration for how few people felt heard?
 Let us show leaders at your institution or organization how to bring structure to the discussion to ensure the environment feels safe for all voices to be heard.